 We adopted a share incentive plan in 2006.
-As of the date of this annual report on Form 20-F, we have issued 1,380,488 share options and 566,190 restricted shares under our share incentive plan.
-In December 2004, the Financial Accounting Standards Board, or FASB, issued Statement of Financial Accounting Standards, or SFAS, No. 123R, "Share-Based Payment."
-This statement, which became effective in our first quarter of 2006, will prescribe how we account for share-based compensation, and may have an adverse or negative impact on our results of operations or the price of our common shares.
-SFAS No. 123R requires us to recognize share-based compensation as compensation expense in the statement of operations based on the fair value of equity awards on the date of the grant, with the compensation expense recognized over the period in which the recipient is required to provide service in exchange for the equity award.
+As of December 31, 2007, we had granted 1,814,443 share options and 566,190 restricted shares under our share incentive plan.
+In December 2004, the Financial Accounting Standards, Board, or FASB, issued Statement of Financial Accounting Standards, or SFAS, No. 123R, "Share-Based Payment."
+This statement, which became effective in our first quarter of 2006, prescribes how we account for share-based compensation, and may have an adverse or negative impact on our results of operations or the price of our common shares.
+SFAS No. 123R requires us to recognize share-based compensation expense in the statement of operations based on the fair value of equity awards on the date of the grant, with the compensation expense recognized over the period in which the recipient is required to provide service in exchange for the equity award.
 This statement also requires us to adopt a fair value-based method for measuring the compensation expense related to share-based compensation.
 The additional expenses associated with share-based compensation may reduce the attractiveness of issuing share options or restricted shares under our share incentive plan.
-However, if we do not grant share options or restricted shares, or reduce the number of share options or restricted shares that we grant, we may not be able to attract and retain key personnel.
+However, if we do not grant share options or restricted shares that we grant, we may not be able to attract and retain key personnel.
 If we grant more share options or restricted shares to attract and retain key personnel, the expenses associated with share-based compensation may adversely affect our net income.